Art name: Types of ho

+Ho can be subdivided into aho (아호; 雅號) or dangho (당호; 堂號).

+Aho are typical art names (pseudonyms for artists, writers, etc).

+Dangho refers to the name of the building where an intellectual lives.
+In other words, intellectuals could be referred to by their house's name (it was once common practice for Korean intellectuals to name their houses).
+For example, if someone's house was named Ch'unghyodang (충효당) and that person went to the park one day, one could use their dangho as such: "Ch'unghyodang went to the park."
+This was sometimes convenient to distinguish between people with similar names.
+While dangho was typically reserved for the owner of the house, it could also be used to refer to other occupants.
+For example: "the eldest son of Ch'unghyodang".

 Reused names

 In some schools, in particular the main Utagawa school, the gō of the most senior member was adopted when the master died and the chief pupil assumed his position.
 Perhaps as a sign of respect, artists might take the gō of a previous artist.
 This makes attribution difficult.
 The censors' seal helps determine a particular print's date.
 Style also is significant.
 For example, Kunisada, once he changed his gō to Toyokuni, initiated the practice of signing prints with a signature in the elongated oval toshidama ('New Year's Jewel') seal of the Utagawa school, an unusual cartouche with the zig-zag in the upper right-hand corner.
 His successors continued this practice.

 In modern scholarship on the subject, a Roman numeral identifies an artist in the sequence of artists using a gō.
 Thus, Kunisada I is also known as Toyokuni III, since he was the third artist to use that gō.